9 Foods That Calm Anxiety (and 3 That Make It Worse)

 Foxys Forest Manufacture/Shutterstock

+How to calm anxiety?
 Pay attention to how and when you eat.
-Bad habits can have a negative effect on anxious moods, which "get worse when people have low blood sugar," Dr. Ramsey says.
-"A simple step people often forget is to eat regularly."
-Brunetti says if low blood sugar is an issue for you (in other words, if you get "hangry"), eating smaller, frequent meals throughout the day can help.
+Bad habits can have a negative effect on anxious moods, which “get worse when people have low blood sugar,” Dr. Ramsey says.
+“A simple step people often forget is to eat regularly.”
+Brunetti says if low blood sugar is an issue for you (in other words, if you get “hangry”), eating smaller, frequent meals throughout the day can help.
 According to Harvard Medical School, there is evidence that our Western diet, with its focus on refined carbs and processed foods, might not be great for anxious moods; instead, Mediterranean or Japanese diets, which include a lot of veggies and fish, may be the way to go.
 But, be careful of fad diets that eliminate entire food groups.
-"Diets that are too low in [complex] carbohydrates can also be detrimental" for anxious feelings, Brunetti says.
-"Include a variety of foods in your diet to ensure you are getting a wide range of nutrients needed to calm the mind."
-Finally, try mindful eating—read about seven subtle things mindful eaters do at every meal.
+“Diets that are too low in [complex] carbohydrates can also be detrimental” for anxious feelings, Brunetti says.
+“Include a variety of foods in your diet to ensure you are getting a wide range of nutrients needed to calm the mind.”
+Next, make sure you know these 10 ways your home is causing your anxiety.